Maple Magick: History, Legend and Lore

 Christina playing among the Maple Trees in Salem, Mass.

-We like to refer to our Maple Syrup as "Tree Blood", and we honor it in our kitchen witch recipes and rituals as a way of connecting with her energy.
+Here at WytchWood, we like to refer to our Maple Syrup as "Tree Blood", and we honor it in our kitchen witch recipes and rituals as a way of connecting with her energy.
 We encourage you to write your intentions or spells or feel free to use ours as a guide of what you can say while using your syrup, whether pouring it on your pancakes or stirring into coffee.
 This one for self-love:

 And doing so I create a safe space around me, so below and above.